ezagroba/elizabethzagroba.com/posts/2022/12_11_Agile_Testing_Days_2022.md

 I'm glad I finally got to see Toyer speak after only hearing good things from my Agile Testing Days friends (arguably real friends now?) and the internet for years.
 Toyer revealed his depth of experience working in test automation through his lists of challenges he sees everywhere, and refinement guide to getting back on track.

 Everybody's got long-running tests, isolation issues, maintenance issues, lack of transparency, delays before testing, and a desire to tackle non-functional tests all at once.
-His refinement guide points to breaking steps down into smaller pieces: break a monolith into microservices, create a small and determistic test environment, write tests at the lowest level and closer to the code.
+His refinement guide points to breaking steps down into smaller pieces: break a monolith into microservices, create a small and deterministic test environment, write tests at the lowest level and closer to the code.
 Along with helping people build their automation skills, you've also got to shift their mindset to thinking about the ideal future state.

 ## Sam Nitsche - Trouble in the Old Republic